gollums-cave/gollums-cave.github.io/public/scribblings.md

-i found a ring today!
+- i found a ring today!
+- years go by
+- a thief stole it from me!!
+-